By Susan Braden

 There are two primary avenues that patients can investigate to make veneer placement a more affordable option.

-Dental discount plans are set up with low pre-contracted dentist rates, so patients only pay a portion of the overall bill.
+Dental savings plans have low, pre-contracted dentist rates, so patients only pay a portion of the overall bill.
 Cosmetic procedures such as veneers can be discounted as much as 15-20% off the dentist’s normal price, which could amount to several hundred dollars in savings, depending on the number needed.

 Dentist offices often work with programs that allow patients to pay off their dentistry procedures in monthly installments.
 These programs typically have to be applied for, and are often credit-based, but can be very helpful for breaking up large bills for this type of procedure.